 Commissioner Dasher asked about the intergovernmental funds in 2021 for Elections.
-Mr. Butts said grant funding was received for some COVID-19 response and used to replace voting equipment, private voting stands, signage, additional security protocols, and personal protective equipment (PPE).
+Mr. Butts said grant funding was received for some COVID-19 response and was used to replace voting equipment, private voting stands, signage, additional security protocols, and personal protective equipment.

-Chair Howard feels the Elections Director and Deputy Director salaries looked a little out of order.
-She had conversations with members of the Board of Elections (BOE) about ten percent raises in salaries for all three elections staff.
-Ms. Miller confirmed the Deputy Director and Elections Specialist have been approved for reclassification this year.
-They will get a two percent salary increase as well as the seven percent increase - meaning they would get a total nine percent increase.
+Chair Howard felt the Elections Director and Deputy Director salaries looked a little out of order.
+She had conversations with members of the Board of Elections about ten percent raises in salaries for all three elections staff.
+Ms. Miller confirmed that the Deputy Director and Elections Specialist have been approved for reclassification this year.
+They would get a two percent salary increase as well as a seven percent increase.
+They would get a total of nine percent increase.
 The director could get a seven percent raise.
-Mr. Butts explained the three elections employees will also see an increase in take home pay with the approved overtime during elections.
-Ms. Miller said the comparisons made by the BOE was not consistent.
-The Deputy Director of Chatham County's Department of Social Services is a very different position than the Deputy Director of Elections.
+Mr. Butts explained the three elections employees would also see an increase in take home pay with the approved overtime during elections.
+Ms. Miller said the comparisons made by the Board of Elections was not consistent.
+The Deputy Director of Chatham County's Department of Social Services was a very different position than the Deputy Director of Elections.

-Chair Howard asked how often does the County do a pay study.
+Chair Howard asked how often the County did a pay study.
 Ms. Miller said the County hoped to consistently conduct pay studies at least every five years.
 All of the elections staff also received pay study implementation increases in January 2022.
-Commissioner Dasher asked if there is language that can be put in the budget ordinance that allows BOE flexibility.
-Mr. Thompson said the staff can structure the budget ordinance allowing the Board of Commissioners to allocate a set amount for Board of Election salaries.
-Mr. Butts explained the options of the BOE.
-Mr. LaMontagne said BOE regularly spends more funds than allocated.
-Mr. Thompson explained the benefits of line item allocations for salaries that cannot be spent on other things and making sure operating expenses are protected.

-Commissioner Dasher shared he does not like addressing individual salaries in this way and that is why the County has pay studies.
-Commissioner Logan said he understands the BOE wants more control but he also understands the responsibility of the County Manager to make sure all county staff salaries are equitable.
-Giving the BOE control over their salaries and those positions would not be automatically included in pay studies.
+Commissioner Dasher asked if there was language that could be put in the budget ordinance that allowed Board of Elections flexibility.
+Mr. Thompson said the staff could structure the budget ordinance allowing the Board of Commissioners to allocate a set amount for Board of Election salaries.
+Mr. Butts explained the options of the Board of Elections.
+Mr. LaMontagne said Board of Elections regularly spends more funds than allocated.
+Mr. Thompson explained the benefits of line item allocations for salaries that could not be spent on other things and making sure operating expenses were protected.
+Commissioner Dasher shared he did not like addressing individual salaries in this way and that was why the County had pay studies.
+Commissioner Logan said he understood the Board of Elections wanted more control, but he also understood the responsibility of the County Manager to make sure all county staff salaries were equitable.
+Giving the Board of Elections control over their salaries and those positions would not be automatically included in pay studies.
 Mr. Butts explained they also could not borrow from any health and benefits lines.
-Ms. Miller is not sure the BOE understands the impact this decision would have.
+Ms. Miller was not sure the Board of Elections understood the impact this decision would have.
 Accountability could be an issue.
 Commissioner Hales asked if a ten percent raise would be adequate for the director.
-Ms. Miller clarified that the director's salary would be \$79,000 along with the overtime earned during elections (recommending overtime increased to \$15/per hour).
-Chair Howard asked if there are other reclassifications being recommended.
-Ms. Miller shared that the County has eight other reclassifications being recommended from other departments and there are less this year due to the pay study implementation in January 2022.
+Ms. Miller clarified that the director's salary would be seventy-nine thousand dollars along with the overtime earned during elections.
+The recommended overtime increased to fifteen dollars per hour.

+Chair Howard asked if there were other reclassifications recommended.
+Ms. Miller shared that the County had eight other reclassifications recommended from other departments and there were less this year due to the pay study implementation in January 2022.